IsoDAR@Yemilab: A Conceptual Design Report for the Deployment of the Isotope Decay-At-Rest Experiment in Korea's New Underground Laboratory, Yemilab: Shielding

 To assess the effect of neutrons emerging from the shielding, and subsequent activation of rock layers, a sophisticated GEANT4 calculation was performed~\cite{bungau:shielding}.
 These studies should all be considered as {\it preliminary}, as they will need to be confirmed by use of the code accepted in Korea for such calculations, most likely PHITS.

-The GEANT4 geometry model used is shown in Fig.~\ref{GEANT4}.
+For these long-term rock-activation studies, GEANT4 geometry model used is shown in Fig.~\ref{GEANT4}.
 Following the target and shielding design described in section~\ref{target-section}, the target is modeled as the nested hemispheres of Be and D$_2$O, the sleeve as the mixture of 75\% (by weight) of Be and 25\% of 99.99\% enriched $^7$Li, the sleeve is a steel (modeled as iron) sphere with inner radius of 74 cm and outer radius of 81.5 cm.
-The sleeve is placed in a 30-cm thick iron cylinder, with 30 cm thick iron end caps.
+The sleeve is placed in a 30-cm thick iron cylinder, with 30 cm thick iron endcaps.
 This cylindrical assembly is enclosed in a rectangular block of solid concrete, with a minimum thickness, in the orthogonal directions and at the ends, of 90 cm.
 This concrete is a special blend developed at JLAB, with the aggregate material being pure boron carbide, providing efficient absorption of slow neutrons~\cite{JLAB}.

-The model is not yet complete, as more shielding must be specified in the forward and backward direction to compensate for necessary openings for beam to reach the target and the less-dense water pipes cooling the target.
-In addition, as stated, the sleeve is enclosed with a cylinder of iron, and 30 cm iron end caps are included.
-However, the space inside the cylinder between the sphere of the sleeve and the endcaps is currently empty.
-This needs to be filled with iron.
-In spite of this, the modeling of neutrons in the perpendicular direction is good, and if anything will yield an overestimate of neutrons leaving the surface, as there will in fact be more material in all but the exact 90\degree direction.